Lucyjpjones/lj-fscr/testing.md

 #### Sort and Filter

 - [x] The sort functionality returns items in the order expected.
-    - This was tested on the products, programmes and blog page
+    - This was tested on the products, programmes, and blog page
 - [x] The filter functionality returns only items matching the chosen critera
-    - This was tested on the products, programmes and blog page
+    - This was tested on the products, programmes, and blog page
 - [x] If user selects 'clear all' the filter is removed and all items are displayed
-    - This was tested on the products, programmes and blog page
+    - This was tested on the products, programmes, and blog page

 #### Authorisation

 - [x] On the register page, if the user clicks 'sign in' they are redirected to the login page
-- [x] If the user completes the register form with non-existant user details their registration is successful
+- [x] If the user completes the registration form with non-existent user details their registration is successful
 - [x] After successful registration the user is navigated to the 'verification email sent' page and an email is sent to the user with link to confirm
 - [x] After user clicks link in email they are redirected to 'verify your email' page
 - [x] After user clicking 'confirm' on verify your email' page they receive a success message and are redirected to the login page
-- [x] If the user completes the register form with an already registered username and password they receive an error message
+- [x] If the user completes the registration form with an already registered username and password they receive an error message
 - [x] On the login page, if the user clicks 'sign up' they are redirected to the register page
 - [x] If the user completes the login form with an already registered username and password they are logged in successfully
-- [x] If the user completes the login form with non-existant user details they recieve an error message
+- [x] If the user completes the login form with non-existent user details they receive an error message
 - [x] If the user selects a social login option they are directed to the correct external platform for authorisation
-- [x] If the user clicks 'forgot password' they are directed to the forgotton password page as expected
+- [x] If the user clicks 'forgot password' they are directed to the forgotten password page as expected
 - [x] If the user enters their email and clicks 'reset my password' they are directed to the password reset page as expected
-- [x] If the user enters their email and clicks 'reset my password' they recieve an email with a link to reset their password
+- [x] If the user enters their email and clicks 'reset my password' they receive an email with a link to reset their password
 - [x] After user clicks the link in their email they are redirected to the 'change password' page
-- [x] After submitting a new password the user is presented with a success message 'Your password is now changed' and they are able to login with their new password
+- [x] After submitting a new password the user is presented with a success message 'Your password is now changed' and they can login with their new password
-- [x] If the user clicks 'remember me' they are directed to the forgotton password page as expected
+- [x] If the user clicks 'remember me' they are directed to the forgotten password page as expected
 - [x] If a user is logged in, the logout option is visible in the profile icon menu
 - [x] If a user clicks 'logout' they are directed to the logout page where they can confirm action